Subin-Vidhu/NOTES/TO_DO.md

-New Life......Day 2025/3/12 - ammama passed away day 6 back in office
+New Life......Day 2025/3/12 - ammama passed away day 7 getting back together

 📺 The best Stanford, CMU, and MIT courses for AI (with YouTube playlists)